lopestom/device_TWRP-PBRP_BLU_G0370WW/README.md

 # TWRP Device Tree - BLU G90 Pro - G0370WW
 Releasing first file Readme about device in the 24/11/2020.
+ 05/12/2020 - First test with TWRP: flashed and starting.
+Fixing some info.

 Download file TWRPv3.4.0-0: soon